joserick/v-money-spinner/README.md

 ### Properties
  - Added `disableNegative`(by core) for block the use of negative numbers.
- - Added `minCharacters` alias `minimumNumberOfCharacters` (by core) insert 0 digit that comes before the first nonzero digit.
+ - Added `minCharacters` alias `minimumNumberOfCharacters` (by core) for insert 0 digit that comes before the first nonzero digit.
  - ![Breaking](https://img.shields.io/badge/-Breaking-dc3545.svg) Renamed `bootstrap` to `template` for the handling different templates though string.
  - ![Breaking](https://img.shields.io/badge/-Breaking-dc3545.svg) Dropped `amend`  and `invalidMessage` since the new core does not allow to exceed the properties maximum and minimum.